yevgm/Combining-segmentation-and-Inpainting/README.md

 1. Setup conda
     ```bash
     conda env create -f env.yml
+    conda activate seg_inpaint
     ```
-    This will create a working environment named Blind_USRNet
+    This will create a working environment named 'seg_inpaint'

-2. Setup can also be performed with pip (virtual env) via the requirements.txt file
-    ```bash
-    python -m venv Blind_USRNet
-    pip install -r requirements.txt
-    ```
-3. Test images and pretrained models can be downloaded via the links above
+2. Test images and pretrained models can be downloaded via the links above

 ## Running the Code
 1. To run the inpainting pipeline run command 2